Conditions in detention facilities

 In Feilazoo v.
 Malta, decided in March 2021,[20] the ECtHR found violations of articles 3, 5(1), and 34 ECHR in the case of a Nigerian national placed in immigration detention pending deportation for fourteen months.
 The applicant’s complaints concerned the conditions of his detention; not being given the opportunity to correspond with the Court without interference by the prison authorities; and being denied access to materials intended to substantiate his application.
 Regarding article 3, the Court considered several aspects of his detention and concluded, overall, that conditions were inadequate in particular because of the time spent in isolation without exercise (he was kept in a container seventy-five days without access to natural light or air).
 The Court also noted that he was later unnecessarily detained with individuals under COVID-19 quarantine, a measure that did not comply with basic sanitary requirements.
 The Court concluded unanimously that the conditions of his detention were a violation of the applicant’s article 3 rights.
 The findings in this case were also referred to in the more recent case AD v.
 Malta, summarised above.[21]

 The most recent report publicly available remains the CPT report published in March 2021 following its visit to Malta in September 2020.
-The CPT reported a catastrophic situation, it found an immigration system that was “struggling to cope: a system that purely “contained” migrants who had essentially been forgotten, within poor conditions of detention and regimes which verged on institutional mass neglect by the authorities.”
-The CPT urged the Maltese authorities to “change their approach towards immigration detention and to ensure that migrants deprived of their liberty are treated with both dignity and humanity.[20]
-The CPT visited Malta in 2023 but, at the time of writing, the visit report was not yet published.
+The CPT reported a catastrophic situation, it found an immigration system that was ‘struggling to cope: a system that purely “contained” migrants who had essentially been forgotten, within poor conditions of detention and regimes which verged on institutional mass neglect by the authorities.’
+The CPT urged the Maltese authorities to ‘change their approach towards immigration detention and to ensure that migrants deprived of their liberty are treated with both dignity and humanity.’[22]

-The Government further reported the launch of the Migrant Health Service within the Detention Service in 2021 and the creation of a new clinic, which resulted in a reduction of around 80% of referrals to local health centres and of around 85% to the Accident and Emergency Department at the national hospital.
-It further reported the introduction of a Close Monitoring Unit (CMU) in 2021 to provide separate accommodation for high-risk persons, for persons with specific medical conditions or for persons who require separate accommodation for their mental wellbeing.
+In 2021, the Migrant Health Service within the Detention Service was launched, which resulted in a reduction of around 80% of referrals to local health centres and of around 85% to the Accident and Emergency Department at the national hospital.
+The Government further reported the introduction of a Close Monitoring Unit (CMU) in 2021 to provide separate accommodation for high-risk persons, for persons with specific medical conditions or for persons who require separate accommodation for their mental wellbeing.

 A complaints system was reportedly put in place from 2021, and complaint forms and envelopes were disseminated in every compound.

-Furthermore, Government also report carrying out refurbishment works in various parts of the detention centres yet, due to lack of access to these parts of the centres, these statements are impossible to verify.
+Furthermore, the Government also reports carrying out refurbishment works in various parts of the detention centres yet, due to lack of access to these parts of the centres, these statements are impossible to verify.
 According to the Maltese Government, works were carried out in Safi as follows:

 • Block A Zone 4, Total Renovation